-Allegiant Air flights arrive and depart from gates on Concourse B. Although Allegiant flies to numerous destinations from Indianapolis, it does not offer connecting service so all passengers leave the airport upon arrival.
+Allegiant Air flights arrive and depart from gates on Concourse B in Indianapolis.
+Although Allegiant flies to numerous destinations from Indianapolis, it does not offer connecting service so all passengers leave the airport upon arrival.
 As at all airports, Allegiant begins check-in 2 hours ahead of scheduled flight time and closes check-in 45 minutes before departure.

 Despite having a nickname of “Naptown” and being the place where sliced Wonder Bread started in 1921, Indianapolis boosters say that doesn’t mean their city is sleepy or boring.
 Instead they argue the nickname comes from one syllable in their city’s name, Indianapolis, and some say it implies a cool, urban, edgy vibe.
 In any event the tourism industry prides itself on down-to-earth, friendly Hoosier Hospitality.
 The city is also home to the largest sporting facility in the world, the Indianapolis Motor Speedway.